-The number of lead partners on issuer audit work represents the total number of Firm personnel who had primary responsibility for an issuer audit (as defined in AS No. 10, Supervision of the Audit Engagement) during the period between the 2012 inspection of the Firm and the outset of the inspection.
+The number of lead partners on issuer audit work represents the total number of Firm personnel who had primary responsibility for an issuer audit (as defined in AS No. 10, Supervision of the Audit Engagement) during the twelve-month period preceding the outset of the inspection.